myshell-ai/AIlice/README.md

 - **"Please list the contents of the current directory."**

+- **"Find David Tong's QFT lecture notes and download them to the "physics" folder in the current directory.
+You may need to create the folder first."**

 - **"Deploy a straightforward website on this machine using the Flask framework.
 Ensure accessibility at 0.0.0.0:59001.
 The website should have a single page capable of displaying all images located in the 'images' directory."**
 This one is particularly interesting.
 We know that drawing cannot be done in the docker environment, and all the file output we generate needs to be copied using the "docker cp" command to see it.
 But you can let AIlice solve this problem by itself: deploy a website in the container according to the above prompt(It is recommended to use ports between 59001 and 59200 that has been port mapped), the images in the directory will be automatically displayed on the web page.
 In this way, you can dynamically see the generated image content on the host.
 You can also try to let her iterate to produce more complex functions.
 If you don't see any images on the page, please check whether the "images" folder of the website is different from the "images" folder here (for example, it might be under "static/images").